highoncarbs/shorty/README.md

 ### Prerequisites

-This project requires Flask and SQLite .
+This project requires Flask and MySQL .
+And MySQLdb python module for connection.
 You can install it using the following commands .
->You might need to sudo install it.

 ```
 pip install flask

-pip install sqlite3

 ```
 For mysql as backend